Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 #### Microsoft SQL Server

- Genus App Services uses Microsoft's built-in ADO.NET Provider for SQL Server.
+ Genus Services uses Microsoft's built-in ADO.NET Provider for SQL Server.
 No additional software on the application server is required.

 #### Oracle

-Genus App Services includes Oracle ODP.NET Managed Driver.
+Genus Services includes Oracle ODP.NET Managed Driver.
 No additional software on the application server is required.

-Any other Oracle driver software on the application server must be completely uninstalled and removed, prior to the installation of Genus App Services.
+Any other Oracle driver software on the application server must be completely uninstalled and removed, prior to the installation of Genus Services.

 #### Sybase Adaptive Server Enterprise (ASE)

-For Sybase database access Genus App Services requires installation of Adaptive Server ADO.NET Data Provider for .NET Framework 4.0.
+For Sybase database access Genus Services requires installation of Adaptive Server ADO.NET Data Provider for .NET Framework 4.0.
 The required version is a component included in Adaptive Server Enterprise (ASE), **EBF 21674: 15.7 SP60 - 64 Bit 15.7 17 Dec 2013 EBF/Patch**.

 Please make sure that the 64-bit version of the ADO.NET Data Provider is installed.